giovannimanetti11/giovannimanetti11/README.md

   Together with [Nencinif](https://github.com/nencinif) I am developing an independent 2D roguelike game using Godot 4.3 with GDScript.
 The game is in its early concepting and development stages.
 Stay tuned for more updates!

 - **[Simple Donation](https://github.com/giovannimanetti11/Simple-donation)**
   A customizable donation module for Nuxt 3 projects with PayPal integration.
-This open-source project features color theming, responsive design and FAQ customization, making it easy to integrate into Nuxt 3 websites.
+This open-source project features color theming, responsive design and FAQ customization, and it's very easy to integrate into Nuxt 3 websites.
   - [GitHub Repository](https://github.com/giovannimanetti11/Simple-donation)
   - [NPM Package](https://www.npmjs.com/package/simple-donation)
   - [Live Demo](https://wikiherbalist.com/donazioni)